Megpoid

-Megpoid (メグッポイド, Meguppoido) is a Vocaloid by Internet Co., Ltd. Her voice is sampled by Megumi Nakajima.
-The mascot of the software is called Gumi (グミ) (stylized as GUMI).
-She is also sometimes called Megpoid GUMI, or GUMI Megpoid.
+Megpoid (メグッポイド, Meguppoido) is a Vocaloid developed and distributed by Japanese software company Internet Co., Ltd., sampled from the voice of Megumi Nakajima.
+The mascot of the software is called Gumi (グミ), sometimes given in full as Gumi from Megpoid (stylized as GUMI from Megpoid).

-The name "Gumi" is the voice provider Megumi Nakajima's nickname from her childhood.
-The software name, "Megpoid", was taken from the provider's name, "Megumi."
-The second half, the "poid", is short for "like Vocaloid," the full implied name of this product is "Megumi-like Vocaloid."
+The name "Gumi" is the childhood nickname of voice provider Megumi Nakajima.
+The software name, "Megpoid", was taken from the provider's name, "Megumi".
+The second half, "poid", is short for "like Vocaloid"; therefore, the meaning of "Megpoid" is "Megumi-like Vocaloid".

 Development

 Gumi was developed by Internet Co., Ltd. using Yamaha Corporation's Vocaloid 2 synthesizer software.
 Her voice was created by taking vocal samples from singer Megumi Nakajima at a controlled pitch and tone.

 On December 11, 2010, the president of Internet Co. announced that Gackpoid, Megpoid, and Lily would be distributed in Taiwan.